near/read-rpc/state-indexer/README.md

 ```

 You can find the schema definition in the `src/configs.rs` file.
 There is a `migrate` function that is being called on every start.
 It will create necessary tables if they don't exist.
+For state-indexer we are using keyspace `state_indexer` by default.
 ### cqlsh

 In order to connect to the ScyllaDB cluster and run some queries directly you can use `cqlsh` like so:

 ```
 docker exec -it some-scylla cqlsh

+use state_indexer;
 ```

 ## Build state-indexer and run